nocomplexity/FreeAndOpenMachineLearning/references.rst

 A Tutorial for Encrypted Deep Learning, https://iamtrask.github.io/2017/03/17/safe-ai/

-Educative blog on Cryptography and Machine Learning, with sample code on github, see https://mortendahl.github.io/
+Educative blog on Cryptography and Machine Learning, with sample code on Github, see https://mortendahl.github.io/

+https://www.elementsofai.com/ The elements of AI is a free online course for everyone interested in learning what AI.
+Developed by  University of Helsinki together with companies in the AI industry.